soldatsm/dbCAN_bulk_annotator/README.md

 `IMPORTANT:` Script should be run in the conda environment with dbCAN.
 This means that the original script `run_dbcan` should be available (in the `PATH`).

+`More IMPORTANT:` That script has no power over HMMER and other programs that execute run_dbcan.
+This means that you cannot abort them by aborting dbCAN Bulk Annotator.
+(Manually, this can be done via htop by sending a kill signal to HMMER and the other programs that were executed via run_dbcan).
+So, before executing the script, check everything.

 ## Requirements

 1. The original [dbCAN](https://github.com/linnabrown/run_dbcan) on the computer